mlandis/phyddle/README.md

 - trains network and saves history
 - automatic figure generation with Matplotlib

+Planned features:
+- better back-end documentation
+- expanded library of model types/variants for discrete and continuous state types
+- expanded support for standard simulators and a generic script-based simulator interface
+- better parallelization for hdf5-chunking of very large datasets
+- expansion of standard prediction tasks
+- expansion of unit/integration testing

 ## Longer guide

 The repository has five main directories: